 Farmers must take special care not to be under the influence of alcohol while using (or supervising others using) farm equipment, tractors, bikes, other vehicles; handling animals; or supervising children.
 Alcohol will affect your attention, concentration, coordination and judgement–putting you and others at greater risk of injury or death.
 The short-term harmful effects of alcohol can be increased when taken with illicit drugs, and prescribed or over-the-counter medications.

-Alcohol can also contribute to violence, and family conflict.
-Recent research suggests that alcohol is involved in over 44% of family violence incidents and a significant contributor to child protection cases, with 10,000 Australian children in child protection due to the alcohol use of a carer.
+Misusing alcohol causes harm to people other than the drinker.
+Alcohol contributes to violence and family conflict.
+Research suggests that alcohol is involved up to 47% of family violence incidents and is a significant contributor to child protection cases—with 10,000 Australian children in child protection due to the alcohol use of a carer.
 Alcohol is associated with an increased likelihood of violence occurring and an increase in the severity of harm that results from this violence.

 Current guidelines recommend limiting your alcohol to no more than four standard drinks on any one day and no more than 10 standard drinks per week.
 The less you drink, the lower your risk of harm from alcohol-related disease and injury.
 Drinking at risky levels can cause serious short and long term health effects.
 10-15% of all presentations to hospital emergency departments are alcohol-related.
 One in four road deaths are the result of drink driving.
 If you are pregnant or under 18 years of age, it is recommended that you do not drink alcohol at all.